dsci445-csu/project-5/README.md

 - How accurately can we predict sentencing length?

+- What predictors have the strongest effect on offence category?

+- How accurately can we predict offence categories?

 # Data cleaning
 The kaggle dataset provided us with three csv files: marks.csv, sentencing.csv, and person.csv.
 Cleaning for each dataset was done in separate R files.
 These R files do not need to be rerun